UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

                    partial_integrals = SharedVector{Float64}(numprocesses)

                    # Function for 2D integration using multiprocessing
+                   # the decorator @everywher instruct Julia to transfer this function to all workers
                    @everywhere function integration2d_multiprocessing(n, numprocesses, processindex, partial_integrals)
                        # Interval size (same for X and Y)
                        h = π / n